 “For William and me, shedding the baby accoutrements helped us find ourselves again.
 Beneath the clutter we found the rested, bathed and energetic people we were before parenthood.
 We even got our voices back – our actual normal-sounding voices where we didn’t add an ‘ee’ to the end of every word (i.e. ‘Let me help you with your shoesies!’).”

-Essentially Elyssa has described surviving some of the toughest years of a relationship, with her marriage intact.
+Elyssa has just described surviving some of the toughest years of a relationship, with her marriage intact.

 Which – according to the experts, like Andrew Sofin, president of the Canadian Association for Marriage and Family Therapy – are the first five years after you become parents.